isomerpages/moe-methodistgirlssch/_admissions/Scholarships and Awards/MOE Scholarship & Awards.md

 *   $200 for Primary 1 to 3
 *   $350 for Primary 4 to 6
 *   $500 for Secondary 1 to 5

-### Edusave Award for Achievement, Good Leadership and Service (EAGLES)

-To recognise up to 10% of students who have demonstrated leadership qualities, service to community and schools, excellence in non-academic activities, and good conduct.

-The values of the award are as follows:

-*   $250 for Primary 4 to 6
-*   $350 for Secondary 1 to 5

 ### Edusave Merit Bursary (EMB)